 “Don’t wake her up.”
 Martha cautioned, referring to their daughter.

-He nodded and stepped carefully up the steps, skirting past Lindsay’s room and the partially open door to step into the bedroom.
+He nodded and stepped carefully up the steps, skirting past Lindsay’s room and her partially open door to step into the bedroom he shared with Martha.
 He saw the too pretty floral paper on the walls and the matching bedspread and knew that Martha had chosen the pattern to punish him in some weird small minded way.
 He kicked off his shoes and changed into his robe taking his laundry with him into the bathroom and dumping it in the hamper.

 The shower chugged into life spilling luke warm water down on to him as he stepped into it.
 He grabbed his shower gel and poured out some on his sponge.
 Running it over his body he frowned once more at the way his body had changed over the years.
 He tried to tell himself that it was natural that he thought that but knew the reminder of Ella was the reason he now admitted to himself how disenchanted he was with his life.
 Stepping out from the shower he turned off the water and reached for a towel and wrapping it around his body as he dealt with the shower.
 He noticed that his legs ached from the run as he began drying off.
 Pulling on his bathrobe when he’d finished he headed back into the bedroom.
 He saw Martha had climbed into the bed and had her back to him.
 Pulling on his pyjamas he climbed up in the bed next to her and settled down.